digipolisgent/api-guidelines/Guidelines.md

 URL sample:
 ```
-/finance/budgetcalculator/v1/budgetround/001
+/finance/budgetcalculator/v1/budgetrounds/001
 ```

 #### 17.1.4 Custom Headers

 Some of the microservices the Service Factory provides use custom headers.
 The desciption of these custom headers MUST be provided in the OpenAPI Specification of the respective microservice.
 All our custom headers MUST be in the lower camel case format.
+Examples of used custom headers are:

+- `userKey`: API key to access a service, retrieved through the developer portal.
+- `tenandId`: application specific key retrieved by contacting Service Factory, used for e.g. data seggragation.

 ### 17.2 Healthchecks